walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 ...
 This will change the targeted block to wood.
-What's happened here is the `box()` function has created a single new wooden block. `blocks` is another one of those "free" variables you get in ScriptCraft, you can see a list of block materials by typing ...
+What's happened here is the `box()` function has created a single new wooden block. `blocks` is another one of those *free* variables you get in ScriptCraft, you can see a list of block materials by typing ...

     /js blocks.